 – 42 per cent of women who have heart attacks die within a year, compared with 24 percent of men.
 Heart attacks in women under 50 are twice as likely to be fatal as in men under 50.

 Many of these deaths are premature and preventable.

 – Obesity is a risk factor for a number of diseases including coronary heart disease, stroke, diabetes, high blood pressure, osteoarthritis and some cancers.

 – Approximately one in two New Zealanders is obese or overweight.

 – One in five New Zealanders older than 15 smoke.

 – It is estimated that 5,000 people in New Zealand die prematurely from smoking each year – this equates to around 12 people a day dying from smoking.

-We suggest that you bookmark this website and visit it regularly – its a lot to take in all at once – and we also suggest that you make small changes.
+We suggest that you bookmark this website and visit it regularly – it is a lot to take in all at once – and we also suggest that you make small changes.
 Introduce one change into your life and when that has become a normal daily activity / routine / ingredient then introduce another.
-Otherwise it all gets too much.
-You, your family and dog will not adapt the sudden change of a life time and you will give up!
+Otherwise, it all gets too much.
+You, your family and dog will not adapt the sudden change of a lifetime and you will give up!

 Featured Resources for Public & Patients: